Australian Bureau of Statistics

 QUALITY DECLARATION - SUMMARY

-The survey covers households in urban, rural and very remote areas across all states and territories of Australia, excluding households in Indigenous Communities in very remote areas of Australia.
+The survey covers households in urban, rural, remote and very remote areas across all states and territories of Australia, excluding households in Indigenous Communities.

-The WUC survey is collected triennially during March as a supplement to the ABS monthly LFS.
+The WUC Survey is collected triennially during March as a supplement to the ABS monthly LFS.
 Surveys on this topic have been conducted since 1994.
-Data from the survey is released approximately eight months after the completion of enumeration (i.e. during November).
+Data from the survey is released approximately seven months after the completion of enumeration (i.e. during October).

 Estimates in this publication are subject to sampling and non-sampling errors.
 Sampling error is the error associated with taking a sample of dwellings rather than going to all dwellings in Australia.
 In this publication the sampling error is measured by the relative standard error (RSE), the standard error expressed as a percentage of the estimate.
 Non-sampling errors can occur in any data collection, whether based on a sample or a full count such as a census.
 Sources of non-sampling error include non-response, errors in reporting by respondents or recording answers by interviewers, and errors in coding or processing of data.
 Every effort is made to reduce the non–sampling error by careful design and testing of questions, training interviewers, follow-up of respondents and extensive editing and quality control procedures at all stages of data processing.

-While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data.
-For 2010, a few data items and categories have been changed, removed and added to capture current trends and practices in household water use and conservation.
-These changes are outlined in the Explanatory notes (see paragraph 13).
+While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the relevance of the data.
+For 2013, a few changes were made to the survey to capture current trends and practices in household water use and conservation.
+These changes are outlined in the Explanatory notes (see paragraph 18).

-This publication contains tables with footnoted data and a summary of the main findings to assist with the interpretation of the results of the survey.
+This publication contains tables with annotated data and a summary of the main findings to assist with the interpretation of the results of the Survey.
 Detailed Explanatory notes, a Technical note on Data Quality and a Glossary are also included providing information on the terminology, classifications and other technical aspects associated with these statistics.

 Data is available at state/territory level and state/territory by capital city/balance of state level.
 Additional data may be available on request.
 Note that detailed data can be subject to high relative standard errors, and in some cases, may result in data being confidentialised.

-For further information about these or related statistics, contact the National Information and Referral Centre on 1300 135 070.
+For further information about these or related statistics, contact the National Information and Referral Service on 1300 135 070.

 These documents will be presented in a new window.